Faucet won't flush

 Frequently Asked Questions

-When should I call a professional plumber for a faucet that won't flush?
+How do I know if I need to call a plumber for a faucet issue?

-If you've tried basic DIY troubleshooting and the issue persists, it's best to call a professional plumber to properly diagnose and fix the problem.
+If you've tried basic troubleshooting steps like cleaning the faucet and the issue still persists, or if you're not comfortable taking the faucet apart, it's best to call a professional plumber to inspect and repair the problem.

 Connect with certified professionals in your area